-In this employment guide we've provided advice on finding opportunities, organisations and networks that support our Black, Asian and Minority Ethnic students and graduates.
+In this employment guide we've provided advice on finding opportunities, organisations and networks that support our PGM (people of global majority) students.

 It's crucial to remember that any experience, including involvement with cultural societies or religious activities, can be presented in a positive way by highlighting the skills that were involved, for instance leadership and organisation.